neilyio/ultra-scroll/README.md

   move far away".
 It does not defeat re-centering, but makes it… more manageable.
 - You cannot let-bind `scroll-conservatively` for effect, as it comes into play only on re-display (after your event handler returns).
+But you *can* set it temporarily and restore it in idle time without ill effect.
 - `scroll-margin>0` is a no-no. This setting always moves point at least that many lines from the window boundaries, which, unless you can reliably place point there during the scroll (even in the presence of